Table of Content

 Smart Lock Systems-Main Devices

-- MCU (Microcontroller Unit): A compact, integrated circuit that contains a processor, memory, and input/output peripherals used to control the functions of embedded systems like smart locks.
+MCU (Microcontroller Unit): A compact, integrated circuit that contains a processor, memory, and input/output peripherals used to control the functions of embedded systems like smart locks.
 It acts as the brain of the device, executing software to manage operations such as locking mechanisms and wireless communication.
-Modern MCUs have built-in wireless capabilities, sometimes eliminating the need for separate wireless modules.
+Modern MCUs often have built-in wireless capabilities, integrating the functions of a separate wireless module.

-- Power Management: Power management is a system function that optimizes energy use within a device to extend battery life.
+Power Management: A system function that optimizes energy use within a device to extend battery life.
 In smart locks, power management involves regulating how much power each component consumes, especially during idle periods, to ensure long-lasting, reliable operation on battery power.

-- Locking Mechanism: The physical component secures the door, such as a deadbolt or latch.
+Locking Mechanism: The physical component that secures the door, such as a deadbolt or latch.

 Smart Lock Security and Privacy